-- 2.2.9 Under Rule 2(2), the term "Tier 1 capital" for the purposes of the BELR has the meaning given by §2(1) of the Capital Rules.
+- 2.2.8 Rule 6 empowers the MA to require a locally incorporated AI that has any subsidiary to comply with the above statutory limits under the BELR on an unconsolidated basis6, consolidated basis or on both an unconsolidated and consolidated basis (see Rule 6 and CR-L-1 "Consolidated Supervision of Concentration Risks: BELR Rule 6" for more guidance).
+The MA has the discretion to decide which subsidiaries of an AI are to be included in the consolidation.
+Generally, consolidation for the purposes of §79A of the BO and Rule 6 will include subsidiaries that undertake financial business and those which incur risks regulated by the BELR (e.g. subsidiaries that engage in banking, property-holding, hire purchase, etc.). - 2.2.9 Under Rule 2(2), the term "Tier 1 capital" for the purposes of the BELR has the meaning given by §2(1) of the Capital Rules.
 However, the basis of consolidation should be as required under Rule 6.
-The subsidiaries consolidated for the BELR purposes may differ from those included for the purpose of calculation of the capital adequacy ratio on a consolidated basis in a notice given under §3C(1) of the Capital Rules. - 2.2.10 The MA may require an AI to provide evidence or information to prove that it complies with the statutory limits under the BELR.
+The subsidiaries of a locally incorporated AI consolidated (or solo-consolidated) for BELR purposes may differ from those included for the purpose of calculation of its capital adequacy ratio on a consolidated basis (or solo-consolidated basis) in a notice given to the AI under §3C(1) of the Capital Rules. - 2.2.10 The MA may require an AI to provide evidence or information to prove that it complies with the statutory limits under the BELR.